nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 Use <a href="../ft2-base_interface/#ft_done_face">FT_Done_Face</a> to destroy it (along with its slot and sizes).

-An &lsquo;FT_Face&rsquo; object can only be safely used from one thread at a time.
-Similarly, creation and destruction of &lsquo;FT_Face&rsquo; with the same <a href="../ft2-base_interface/#ft_library">FT_Library</a> object can only be done from one thread at a time.
-On the other hand, functions like <a href="../ft2-base_interface/#ft_load_glyph">FT_Load_Glyph</a> and its siblings are thread-safe and do not need the lock to be held as long as the same &lsquo;FT_Face&rsquo; object is not used from multiple threads at the same time.
+An `FT_Face` object can only be safely used from one thread at a time.
+Similarly, creation and destruction of `FT_Face` with the same <a href="../ft2-base_interface/#ft_library">FT_Library</a> object can only be done from one thread at a time.
+On the other hand, functions like <a href="../ft2-base_interface/#ft_load_glyph">FT_Load_Glyph</a> and its siblings are thread-safe and do not need the lock to be held as long as the same `FT_Face` object is not used from multiple threads at the same time.

 <h4>also</h4>